 The goal was to reduce the rate of new decay in patients treated by 33%, reduce the number of patients treated in the operating room by 20%, and reduce the number of patients complaining of pain on their most recent visit by 50%.
 Principal Investigators for Phase I were Dr. Man Wai Ng, Dentist-in-Chief at Boston Children’s’ Hospital, and Dr. Dan Kane, Director of Dentistry at St. Joseph's Health Services of RI.

 The ECC pilot used an evidence- and risk-based disease management approach adapted from the concept of chronic care management of medical conditions.
 The two hospital dental clinics evaluated and classified (low/moderate/high risk) each enrolled child between six and 60 months of age, and then used every follow-up appointment to engage and re-educate the guardians of the children.
 Finally, each child was introduced to a dental home, ensuring access to reliable preventive and restorative care for ongoing support and coordinated follow up evaluations.
 In the process of meeting this objective, investigators at Boston Children's Hospital also tracked the cost per case.

 ECC Phase II

-Phase II sites successfully demonstrated that a disease management and prevention model in oral health care patient care delivery and improves patient outcomes.
+Phase II sites successfully demonstrated that a disease management and prevention model in oral health care improves patient care delivery and improves patient outcomes.
 The data and evidence collected will lead to expanded adoption among oral health providers.

 The Principal Investigator for Phase II was Dr. Man Wai Ng, Dentist-in-Chief at Boston Children's Hospital.
-Phase II was also guided by an Expert Faculty Group that included; Dr. Ng, Boston Children's Hospital; Dr. Richard Scoville, Quality Improvement Advisor; Dr. Marty Lieberman, NeighborCare Health; Dr. Francisco Ramos-Gomez, UCLA; Dr. Jessica Lee, University of North Carolina; and Dr. Peter Maramaldi, Simmons School of Social Work and Harvard School of Dental Medicine.The work of the ECC collaborative and the results demonstrated haves been reported in several national journals and publications, including the International Journal Dentistry, the Journal for Healthcare for the Poor and Underserved, the Dental Clinics of North America, the Boston Globe and the New York Times.
+Phase II was also guided by an Expert Faculty Group that included; Dr. Ng, Boston Children's Hospital; Dr. Richard Scoville, Quality Improvement Advisor; Dr. Marty Lieberman, NeighborCare Health; Dr. Francisco Ramos-Gomez, UCLA; Dr. Jessica Lee, University of North Carolina; and Dr. Peter Maramaldi, Simmons School of Social Work and Harvard School of Dental Medicine.The work of the ECC collaborative and the results demonstrated have been reported in several national journals and publications, including the International Journal Dentistry, the Journal for Healthcare for the Poor and Underserved, the Dental Clinics of North America, the Boston Globe and the New York Times.

 What We Found